finos/symphony-wdk/docs/reference.md

 #### form-id

-The id should be the same as activity's one that sent the form.
+The id should be the same as the activity's one that sent the form.

 ### message-suppressed

-Generated when a user replies to a bot message that contains an interactive form with UX components such as text fields, radio buttons, checkboxes, person selectors and more.
+Generated when messages are suppressed.

 [Payload reference](https://javadoc.io/doc/org.finos.symphony.bdk/symphony-bdk-core/latest/com/symphony/bdk/gen/api/model/V4MessageSuppressed.html)